 - CLF – 15% (current yield: 4.18%)

 - CBO -15% (current yield: 4.67%)

 - GIC Ladder – 10% (assume current yield: 2.40%)

 A couple considerations is that Canadian dividends face a gross up of 45% which is counted as income when testing seniors benefits.
 For example, a senior can make up to around $67k before facing clawbacks of 15% for every dollar above the threshold.
 However, in this particular case, Uncle Alex will be splitting the income proceeds with his spouse, which means the total distributions won’t reach the OAS claw back threshold.

 As well, to reduce overall taxation, the securities would need proper portfolio allocation.

-Back to you, what would you include in an income portfolio?If you would like to read more articles like this, you can sign up for free my newsletter service below (we will not spam you).
+Back to you, what would you include in an income portfolio?If you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).